fmoliveira/dotfiles/README.md

 Scripts used by me to configure new work environments for web development.

-Right now this only covers a bare minimum of my setup, but it's already very handy.
+Right now this covers a significant part of my setup and it's really super handy.

 ## History